fafalone/WinDevLib/README.md

 **Future coverage:** In the future I'm planning to expand native APIs with no equivalents, add additional Winsock coverage, and add OpenGL-- though for this last one I may wait for tB to have `Alias` support since existing OpenGL codebases make heavy use of them by way of NeHe's TLB.
 I welcome contributions of any of these.
 If you've done the consts->enums conversions already, I'd even take 32bit-only versions.

+### ***tbShellLib is now WinDevLib - Windows Development Library for twinBASIC***
+This project has grown well beyond it's original mission of shell programming.
+While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
+Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
+There are also some major chanages associated with this update, please see the full changelog below.

+### DLL Redirection Errors in Older Versions

+twinBASIC now counts msvbvm60 redirects as legacy DLL redirects, which WinDevLib set to "Error".
+Please update to the latest version of WinDevLib to get rid of these errors and use it on twinBASIC Beta 456 and newer.
+Both this repo and the package server downloads have been updated.

 ### Updates